ExitValue.ai

 Equipment capabilities and condition are foundational.
 A shop with modern CNC lasers, press brakes, robotic welding cells, and 5-axis machining centers is worth substantially more than one running manual equipment.
 Buyers evaluate both the replacement cost of equipment and the capabilities it enables.
 A $2M CNC laser that allows you to compete for aerospace work creates value far beyond the asset's FMV.

 Customer diversification is critical in fabrication because losing a major account can idle an entire production line.
-Buyers want to see no single customer above 15% of revenue, with a mix across end markets (automotive, aerospace, construction, industrial).
+Buyers want to see no single customer above a percent-of-revenue figure, with a mix across end markets (automotive, aerospace, construction, industrial).
 Shops serving a single OEM face significant concentration discounts.

 Skilled workforce retention is increasingly the most difficult-to-replace asset.
 Experienced welders, CNC programmers, and quality inspectors are in severe shortage.
 A shop with low turnover, apprenticeship programs, and deep institutional knowledge commands a premium because the buyer is effectively purchasing the workforce.